Why Join the Café?

 WhAt is the Photographers Café?

-After many years of showing my photos on social media and occasionally exhibiting my photos, I have found a much more rewarding way to share my photography -- The Photographers Café.
+After many years of showing my photos on social media and occasionally exhibiting my photos, I have found a more rewarding way to share my photography -- The Photographers Café.

 A café is a gathering of artists where we show and discuss art.
 It is an 'incubator' for new ideas.
 The Photographers Café is where we photographers come together, become friends, encourage each other.
 And learn.
 The Café is a place where we feel valued.